Last Wednesday I had my gallbladder operation: they removed my gallbladder with keyhole surgery or laparoscopic cholecystectomy, as my notes said.

 My gallbladder had given me years of pain, flaring up at the most inappropriate times.
 I got used to it and learnt to manage it, but it had to go: You see, 15 years ago I nearly lost my father due to undiagnosed gallstones.
-He had a sudden attack, a stone blocked the bile duct and bile started to ingest his pancreas, leading to the deadly pancreatitis.
+He had a sudden attack, a stone blocked the bile duct and bile started to ingest his pancreas, leading to near-fatal pancreatitis.
 It was only due to the luck of circumstances that he is alive.
 He subsequently developed diabetes because a large portion of his pancreas (which produces insulin) was removed.

 I wasn’t going to risk any of this!

-It was going to be keyhole surgery under general anesthesia unless there were complications, in which case they’d cut me open.
+It was going to be keyhole surgery under general anesthesia, unless there were complications, in which case they’d cut me open.
 All the risks were well explained, my consent was sought multiple times.

 It was to be a day surgery, meaning if all went well I was out that evening, as long as I had a responsible adult giving me a lift home and staying with me for the following 24 hours.

 There went my plan to cycle to the hospital and cycle home after the surgery!